 Working from home, or from anywhere, really, is attractive to a lot of people who can’t or choose not to live the 9-to-5 life in an office because of various reasons, such as lack of childcare, a disability or illness, or simply the lack of flexibility in an office job.

-In today’s article, learn about what a freelance video editor does and how to become one, and the best places to find freelance video editor jobs.
+In today’s article, learn all about what a freelance video editor does, how to become one, and the best places to find freelance video editor jobs.

 So, what is a freelance video editor?

 A video editor is someone who applies production and post-production changes to a film or digital video, with the aim of telling a story in the most compelling way.

 When a video editor is working freelance, this means that they’re not tied to a single production company and can accept projects from anyone or any company.

 A video editor works closely with the director to maintain integrity, edit scenes, select angles and points of view (POVs), and implement post-production enhancements.